Kirbyt97/tucker-podcast-moves/index.md

 ###Why I Picked It

 I picked *Serial* because of its investigative journalism approach.
 At first I did not realize that this show was nonfiction.
-I suspect this was because of how interesting the host, Sarah Koenig, made the content and the fantastic delivery of the story.
+Becasue this real event sounds much like a fictional story I found it very interesting.
+I suspect this was because of how engaging the host, Sarah Koenig, made the content and the fantastic delivery of the story.

 What I did not know when listening to the first episode, assigned for class, was that at the time *Serial* was the most popular podcast of all time.
 I think this podcast was so successful due mostly to Koenig's delivery.
-She made this real-life event come to life in a way the murder mystery novels strive to do.
+She made this real-life event come to life in the same way that murder mystery novels strive to do.

 *Serial* can be found [here](https://serialpodcast.org/season-one) if you wish to listen to it as well.